-For a while, Mrs. C8j and I have been hunting for a new family vehicle.
-We have had many arguments discussions about what type of vehicle we wished to purchase.
-I think we will not need a van for much longer and she sort of agrees but thinks we still need one for the short-term so we should get one, and after a great deal of consternation consultation I we agreed that a van would be the best way to go.
-I must admit that we did try a few SUKs SUVs and while they felt OK, they did feel a bit “truck-ish” for my liking.
+Mrs. C8j and I have been hunting for a new family vehicle for a while.
+We have had many discussions about what car we wanted to purchase.
+I think we will not need a van for much longer, and she agrees but thinks we still need one for the short term, so we should get one, and after a great deal of consternation consultation, we decided that a van would be the best way to go.
+I must admit that we did try a few SUVs, and while they felt OK, they did feel a bit “truck-ish” for my liking.

-We have been dealing with a smaller dealership who had in stock the van we were hoping to get (used) a Sienna from Toyota (please don’t treat this as me endorsing this model, or that I have received any compensation for this story).
-The salesman at the dealership seemed a nice personable chap, although maybe a bit slick for my liking, but we thought that might be where we wanted to make our deal.
+We have been dealing with a smaller dealership that had in stock the van we were hoping to get (used) a Sienna from Toyota (please don’t treat this as me endorsing this model or that I have received any compensation for this story).
+The salesman at the dealership seemed a friendly, personable chap, although maybe a bit slick for my liking, but we thought that might be where we wanted to make our deal.

-We had decided before we got too far into this process, that we would purchase a used vehicle this time (we purchased new last time, but I decided a used vehicle was the way to go).
-We borrowed from the Ottawa Library the Lemon-Aid books and saw that in fact the Sienna from ’07 on seemed to be a good choice.
-If we were going to buy a used car, I was going to have my mechanic who I trust in these situations, to have a look at whatever we might choose to buy (I simply do not trust dealerships that much).
+Before we got too far into this process, we decided we would purchase a used vehicle this time (we purchased a new one last time, but I chose a used car as the way to go).
+We borrowed from the Ottawa Library the Lemon-Aid books and saw that the Sienna from ’07 on seemed a good choice.
+If we were going to buy a used car, I would have my mechanic, whom I trust in these situations, look at whatever we might choose to buy (I do not trust dealerships that much).

-I mentioned to the salesperson we were dealing with that we wanted to take whatever vehicle we were thinking of buying to my mechanic to have a look at it, and the sales guy kind of got twitchy (i.e. tried to dissuade us), but eventually relented, figuring that he might lose a sale if he didn’t agree (smart guy).
+I mentioned to the salesperson we were dealing with that we wanted to take whatever vehicle we were buying to my mechanic to look at it.
+The sales guy got twitchy (i.e. tried to dissuade us), but eventually relented, figuring that he might lose a sale if he disagreed (smart guy).

-I then called my mechanic and said I would like him to have a look at a vehicle and he said he would, and he asked who I was thinking of buying from, and when I mentioned the name of the dealership my mechanic hesitated.
-After a short pause he said he had had some dealings with the dealership and gave me some advice about possible issues getting the van off the lot and to his garage.
-When my mechanic makes that kind of statement the hair on the back of my neck starts to raise up.
+I then called my mechanic and said I would like him to look at a vehicle, and he said he would, and he asked who I was thinking of buying from, and when I mentioned the name of the dealership, my mechanic hesitated.
+After a short pause, he said he had had some dealings with the dealership and gave me some advice about possible issues getting the van off the lot and to his garage.
+When my mechanic makes that kind of statement, the hair on the back of my neck starts to rise.
 I thanked my mechanic and said I’d call back when I had decided on a specific van.

-Time passed and eventually we decided (after consulting CarFax on line) on a specific Sienna that our original salesman had on his lot.
-My wife called up to talk to our salesman, but he wasn’t around, so she spoke to the “Owner” of the dealership.
+Time passed, and eventually, we decided (after consulting CarFax online) on a specific Sienna that our original salesman had on his lot.
+My wife called to talk to our salesman, but he wasn’t around, so she spoke to the “Owner” of the dealership.

 Now this is Chutzpah

-My wife asked the question, “What do we need to do to take a van to our mechanic to have him inspect it before we buy the van?”.
+My wife asked, “What do we need to do to take a van to our mechanic to have him inspect it before we buy it?”.

-Let’s analyze this amazing piece of chutzpah, you want me to give you a large amount of money, have the car licensed into my name, and then once I am owner of the vehicle and my mechanic finds something, I should trust you that you will fix these problems?
-I do realize that in Ontario a bunch of new rules are in place dealing with used vehicles, but I am also not naive enough to believe that they will somehow protect me in this situation.
+Let’s analyze this fantastic piece of chutzpah.
+You want me to give you a large amount of money, have the car licensed into my name, and then once I am the owner of the vehicle and my mechanic finds something, I should trust you that you will fix these problems?
+I realize that in Ontario, new rules are in place for used vehicles, but I am also not naive enough to believe that they will somehow protect me in this situation.

-We have since found a similar vehicle with a larger dealership, which may cost a bit more, but they are fine with us taking the van to my mechanic (if I leave a deposit, and my current vehicle) and will abide by whatever my mechanic says (and will find another van if my mechanic finds an issue with the van).
+We have since found a similar vehicle with a more prominent dealership, which may cost a bit more.
+Still, they are fine with us taking the van to my mechanic (if I leave a deposit and my current vehicle) and will abide by whatever my mechanic says (and will find another van if my mechanic finds an issue with the van).
 The CarFax report on the van suggests there should not be a problem.